Wednesday May 25, 2022

 By Erin Hiatt

 Maybe you could blame it on weed, after all, it’s a well-known fact that cannabis can give you the munchies.
-But did you know that there is a cannabinoid that may do the opposite of stimulating appetite but may suppress it instead?
-Please meet tetrahydrocannabivarin, aka THCV.
+But did you know there is a cannabinoid that may do the opposite of stimulating appetite and actually may suppress it instead?
+Please meet THCV (tetrahydrocannabivarin), aka diet weed.

 What is THCV?

-As you might guess from its initials, THCV is molecularly similar to THC yet dissimilar enough to produce different effects.
+As you might guess from its initials, THCV is molecularly similar to THC, yet dissimilar enough to produce different effects.
 In low to moderate doses, THCV has little to no psychoactive properties and may in fact mitigate the high from THC.
-In higher doses, it is thought that THCV produces a more psychedelic, clear-headed high that comes on very quickly.
+In higher doses, it is thought that THCV produces a more psychedelic, clear-headed high with a quick onset.

+Finding THCV in meaningful amounts could be a long road.
 Unlike CBD and THC, strains high in THCV are few and far between.
-Most strains contain zero to little THCV and definitely not enough of the cannabinoid to make a difference for any of the conditions one might hope to address.
+Most strains found in your local dispensary contain zero to little THCV and definitely not enough of the cannabinoid to make a difference for any of the conditions one might hope to address.

 Strains High in THCV

-Though none of these strains could be said to be THCV-rich, if you’d like to give the cannabinoid a try, here are some of the strains that have more THCV than others.
+Though none of these strains could be said to be replete with THCV, if you’d like to give the cannabinoid a try, here are some strains that have more THCV than others.

 - Durban Poison is a South African sativa with sweet and spicy notes known for its clear-headed effect